 For this reason, the approach is qualified as a change in nomenclature.
 We introduce length not with the symbol l, but as a count nL of a fundamental length lf.
 The same for time and mass apply.
 We do not assume that the counts or the fundamental measures have a physical significance.
 To investigate the properties of measure, we apply the nomenclature to existing classical expressions.
 Only after such an investigation do we discover that the dimensional values cancel out leaving us with only the counts.
 The minimum count values are resolve.
 Values for the fundamental measures are resolved.
 And with this process, new expressions describing the physical constants are resolved.

-At the core of MQ are ‘frames of reference’, which demonstrate how the application of MQ in the points of view of observer, target and the universe manifests the physical constants and properties of our universe.
-This is an expanded approach used by Einstein in his publications of both special and general relativity.
+At the core of MQ are ‘frames of reference’, which demonstrate how the application of MQ relative to the Internal and System frames of the universe gives rise to the physical constants and properties of our universe.
 MQ is grounded with several physical correlations of mathematical description to the observational data.
 Yet, this approach allows resolution to many of the most confounding issues in modern theory.

 What DO WE DO?

-The Informativity Institute™ is a premier scientific organization, conducting research into the field of Informativity, educating the scientific community, the public and disseminating scholarship through its journal, the Journal of Informativity.
+The Informativity Institute™ is a premier scientific organization, conducting research into the field of Informativity, educating the scientific community, the public and disseminating scholarship.

 Researchers employ the principles of MQ along with our traditional understanding of classical mechanics to resolve a discrete understanding of observed phenomena.
-Notably, at the heart of MQ are three frameworks, necessary for a complete physical description of phenomena: the reference frame, the measurement frame (i.e. some count of the reference) and the target frame.
-The first two frames are discrete, while the third frame is non-discrete, defined with respect to the system (i.e. the universe).
+Notably, at the heart of MQ are three frameworks, necessary for a complete physical description of phenomena: the reference frame, the internal frame of the universe and the system frame of the universe.
+The first two frames are discrete, while the third frame is non-discrete.
 In that the universe has no external reference, it is non-discrete.
 That is, measure between phenomena in the universe is discrete.
 Measure with respect to the universe is non-discrete.
-It is the difference between these two frames that define the laws and constants of nature.
+It is the difference between these two frames that give rise to the values of the physical constants and the laws of nature.
 A few examples include:

 And a few examples of how to apply MQ include: